Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Introduction

+Similarly as in other neural network models, GNNs are regarded as black-box models that lack interpretability, which has led to numerous studies developing explanation methods for GNNs~\cite{Li2022GNNXAISurvey, Yuan2023GNNXAISurvey}.
+While such explanation methods have been widely developed, attention has also been frequently considered as a fundamental tool for GNN explanations~\cite{Ying2019GNNExplainer, Luo2020PGExplainer, SanchezLengeling2020XAIGNNeval}.
+The choice of attention as a baseline is natural, as self-attention itself can be viewed as a direct way to provide model interpretations without any separate explanation method~\cite{Lee2017attentionasexpl, Ghaeini2018attentionasexpl, Hao2021attattr, Aflalo2022attention, Deiseroth2023attention}.
+This viewpoint has already been extensively investigated in transformers, the most representative architecture with attention~\cite{Bahdanau2014attention, Xu2015attentionvisualization, Vig2019attentionvisualization, Dosovitskiy2021ViT16X16, Caron2021attentionvisualization}.
+There is even a significant body of research debating the validity of self-attention as explanations in natural language processing (NLP)~\cite{JainW2019attentiondebate, Wiegreffe2019attentiondebate, Bibal2022attentiondebate}.
+However, there has been no such in-depth discussion from the domain of GNN explanations, mostly employing the layer-wise average of attention weights retrieved from a GAT model as explanations at best.

+We argue that \textbf{such na\"ive usage of attention for interpretations largely undermines the potential of Att-GNNs as an explainable model}.
+In the case of transformers, a number of advanced attribution methods using attention have been proposed to calculate token attributions, and have been empirically proven that attention can be effectively used to decipher the underlying model~\cite{Abnar2020attentionflow, Chefer2021attentionmapiccv, Chefer2021attentionmapcvpr, Hao2021attattr}.
+Analogous to transformers, our study aims to formulate a post-processing method for the attention weights in Att-GNNs that is able to extract high-quality \textit{edge attributions} ({\it i.e.}, to assign contributions of edges to the model) and capture the behavior of Att-GNNs more precisely.
+To the best of our knowledge, we are the first to address this issue within the scope of general Att-GNNs, thus filling in the literature of explanations via attention (see the red part of Table~\ref{table:introduction}).

-In this study, we tackle the intricate challenge of attributing edges using attention weights in Att-GNNs by dissecting the Att-GNNs feed-forward process, while taking into account the model's underlying \textit{computation tree}.
-Drawing insights from this analysis, we assert that the edge attribution function to be designed should encompass two crucial dimensions: 1) proximity to the target node and 2) its position in the computation tree, thus aligning with the intrinsic feed-forward process.
+\paragraph{Main contributions.} In this study, we address the problem of developing an effective edge attribution method using attention weights in Att-GNNs.
+Our key insight is that \textbf{edge attributions with attention can be advanced by aligning with the feed-forward process of MPNNs}, \textit{i.e.}, thinking in terms of the \textit{computation tree} viewpoint, a rooted subtree that shows the local computation structure around a target node (see the middle part of Figure~\ref{fig:examplemain}).
+Based on observing the computation tree, we assert that the edge attribution function should encompass two crucial principles: {\bf P1)} proximity to the target node and {\bf P2)} its position in the computation tree, thus aligning with the feed-forward process.